yalah5084/apcsa-freedom-project/blog/entry06.md

 ### Takeaways from in-class presentation

 After the in-class [presentation](https://docs.google.com/presentation/d/1fzJTYPV8W36z7rmppDt6pjyQiK0mtnq6svw637Mek8o/edit#slide=id.p), we received feedback about making the transition from the recipe app to the auto-cutter smoother because our transition was confusing.
-People found it hard to follow with our transition from the software component to the hardware component as they didn't know how they were connected.
+People found it hard to follow our transition from the software component to the hardware component as they didn't know how they were connected.

 ### Engineering Design Process and Skills

 Finally, we're in the last stage of the engineering design process which is communicating the results.
 There's still a feature we have to finish working on which is allowing the user to save their own recipe.
-Lastly, three skills I developed were collaboration, organization, and communication.
-My group and I communicated our ideas to create the final products and organized ourselves to present it in the expo and class.
-Throughout the entire project, a lot of collaboration was required to ensure to the efficiency of the product and presentations.
+Lastly, the three skills I developed were collaboration, organization, and communication.
+My group and I communicated our ideas to create the final product and organized ourselves to present it in the expo and class.
+Throughout the entire project, a lot of collaboration was required to ensure the efficiency of the product and presentations.

 [Previous](entry05.md) | [Next](entry07.md)